chickenandstats/chickenstats/README.md

 ## Acknowledgements

-'chickenstats' wouldn't be possible without the support & efforts of countless others.
+`chickenstats` wouldn't be possible without the support & efforts of countless others.
 I am obviously extremely grateful, even if there are too many of you to thank individually.
 However, this chicken will do his best.

 First & foremost is my wife - the lovely Mrs. Chicken has been patient, understanding, & supportive throughout the countless